-The Barrack Public Interest Fellowship program is a loan repayment assistance program which loans funds to eligible graduates to help them in the repayment of their student loans.
+The Barrack Public Interest Fellowship program is a loan repayment assistance program which loans funds to eligible graduates to help them with the repayment of their student loans.
 Loan funds received through the program are forgiven at the end of the calendar year provided the recipient remains in qualifying employment.

 You must be employed on a full-time basis in a law-related public interest position.
 We use a broad definition of public interest employment but the basic requirement is that you must be working for either a non-profit or government employer.
 Students working in positions which don't fall under either of these categories may still be eligible and should contact the Program Administrator for more information.